Complete Guide to Brewing Loose Leaf Oolong Tea (UPDATED)

-Oolong Tea is a category of tea that includes a broad range of tea types, and similarly there are several ways you can brew Oolong.
-Here we provide a comprehensive guide on how to brew up a great cup of loose leaf Oolong Tea.
+Oolong Tea includes a broad range of tea types, and similarly there are several ways you can brew Oolong.
+Here is a comprehensive guide on how to brew the best cup of loose leaf Oolong Tea.

 How to Make Oolong Tea: The Most Common Methods

-Though there are variations of the following, the main ways to brew Oolong Tea are: Gong Fu, grandpa, large pitcher, and cold brew.
+Though there are variations, the main ways to brew Oolong Tea are: Gong Fu, grandpa style, large pitcher, and cold brew.
 Each method has its pros and cons, so let’s examine each more closely.

 How to Brew Loose Leaf Oolong Tea Gong Fu Style